jeffknupp/blog/content/2012-02-14-profiling-django-applications.md

         return render_to_response('links/entries.html', {'links': sorted_links, }, context_instance=RequestContext(request))

 Simple, right?
-If someone asked you to write psuedo-code to perform this task, I'm guessing it would look largely similar to this.
-Remember, that's a good thing in the begining.
+If someone asked you to write pseudo-code to perform this task, I'm guessing it would look largely similar to this.
+Remember, that's a good thing in the beginning.
 We're focusing on correctness more than performance.

 This code turned out to be 'all right' in the performance department.
-It eventually got on my nerves, though, becuase I knew it has a problem that experienced Django developers probably spotted right away.
+It eventually got on my nerves, though, because I knew it has a problem that experienced Django developers probably spotted right away.
 Even though I was %99.99 percent sure I knew what was slowing down this view, I approached optimizing this code the same way I approach any optimization task.
 I began with profiling.